kubernetes/website/docs/tutorials/stateful-application/vm-style-workload-using-stateful-set.md

 #### Simulating Virtual Machines

-Since Stateful Set already gives each pod a consistent identity, all we need is a way to initialize the user environment before allowing tools like `kubectl exec` to enter the application container.
+Since Stateful Set already gives each pod a consistent identity, all you need is a way to initialize the user environment before allowing tools like `kubectl exec` to enter the application container.

 1. Download [this](statefulset_vm.yaml) Stateful Set into a file called statefulset_vm.yaml, and create it: